ASLEI: Frequently Asked Questions

 - 31 Liberal Arts Core (Starting Fall 2021)

 - 16 concentration hours

 The major is completed in four years or 12 consecutive semesters (fall, spring, and summer).

 The ASLEI curriculum focuses on developing your ASL and English skills in Year 1 and 2 and developing your interpreting skills in Year 3 and 4.
-Beginning in Year 3, you will take 18 credits of specialized coursework honing your ability to provide interpreting services in community or educational settings.
+Beginning in Year 3, you will take 16 credits of specialized coursework honing your ability to provide interpreting services.

 - What does a three semester academic year look like?

-The on campus and online ASLEI programs both uses a three semester academic year.
+The on campus and online ASLEI programs both use a three semester academic year.